zxc916684603/ecs/intl.en-US/Deployment & Maintenance/Monitor the instance status/View instance health status.md

 ## Benefits {#section_n23_qsw_pgb .section}

-The instance health status is different from the life cycle status of your instance \(such as `pending`, `running`, or `stopped`\), instead it focuses onabnormal activities of network configuration, software crashes, and hardware usage.
+The instance health status is different from the life cycle status of your instance \(such as `pending`, `running`, or `stopped`\), instead it focuses on abnormal activities of network configuration, software crashes, and hardware usage.
 By monitoring the instance status, you can record network, software, or hardware issues in time to keep your applications running continuously in Alibaba Cloud ECS.

-Meanwhile, by using the metric monitoring features of [CloudMonitor](../../../../reseller.en-US/Product Introduction/Overview.md#), you can havesystematic overview of computing resource maintenance.
+Meanwhile, by using the metric monitoring features of [CloudMonitor](../../../../../reseller.en-US/Product Introduction/Overview.md#), you can have systematic overview of computing resource maintenance.

 ## Health status {#section_grl_cvw_pgb .section}